CyVerse-learning-materials/foss/docs/01_intro_open_sci.md

 is no different.

-As we mentioned, Open Science is not a set of boxes you need to check off to be \"Certified Open\", but an intersecting set of philosophies and approaches, all of which occur on some type of spectrum.
-Our ultimate goal in this workshop is for you to \"level up\" one or more of those philosophies/approaches/skills.
+As we mentioned, Open Science is not a set of boxes you need to check off to be "Certified Open", but an intersecting set of philosophies and approaches, all of which occur on some type of spectrum.
+Our ultimate goal in this workshop is for you to "level up" one or more of those philosophies/approaches/skills.
 For example, if your project currently has no documentation, you could level up to including a thorough README file laying out your project's structure.
 If you